How-To Guide for Your New Instant Pot

 Items I love that do not come in the Instant Pot box.

-Extra insert (pot) NONSTICK to cook more than one recipe for same meal without transferring to another dish.
-Plastic tight-fitting lid for insert.
+Extra insert (inner pot) NONSTICK to cook more than one recipe for same meal without transferring to another dish.
+Plastic tight-fitting lid for inner pot.
 Silicone foldable trivet to place hot insert on when it comes right out of the base.
 Glass lid for Instant Pot when using the slow cooker function.